 HELOC interest rates are generally variable, which means payments can fluctuate depending on current interest rates and the balance owed.

-Both options offer low interest rates, and in most cases the interest you pay is tax deductible.
+Both options offer low interest rates, and it can sometimes be tax deductible (consult your tax advisor).
 The upfront fees are similar to those on your first mortgage, such as the cost of the loan application, home appraisal and title search, but many lenders will waive closing costs.

 There really isn’t a clear winner when comparing home equity loans and HELOCs.
 The choice ultimately depends on the purpose of the financing and your unique situation.